bzyx/bzyx.github.src/content/2014/building-nexus5-kernel.rst

 :author: Marcin Jabrzyk
 :summary: I've read a lot of tutorials, articles, descriptions about build Android and non-Android Linux kernels.
 Many of them didn't work at all, some of them partly, and I will try to write one from the bottom up which will work for at least one device - Nexus 5.

-My description of building process will strongly base on this article which was a great help in whole process: http://pete.akeo.ie/2013/10/compiling-and-running-your-own-android.html
+My description of building process will be strongly based on this article which was a great help in whole process: http://pete.akeo.ie/2013/10/compiling-and-running-your-own-android.html

 Prerequisites: